Children's and Family Emmy Award for Outstanding Young Teen Series

 This is a list of winners and nominees of the Children's and Family Emmy Award for Outstanding Young Teen Series, which honors programs both in broadcast and streaming television for viewers aged eleven to fifteen.
 The category was established at the 1st Children's and Family Emmy Awards in 2022, and is a sister category to the Children's and Family Emmy Award for Outstanding Children's or Family Viewing Series and the Children's and Family Emmy Award for Outstanding Preschool Series, which target shows aimed at younger audiences.

-The current holder of the award is the Disney+ fantasy Percy Jackson and the Olympians, which won at the 3rd Children's and Family Emmy Awards.
+The current holder of the award is the Disney+ sci-fi Star Wars: Skeleton Crew, which won at the 4th Children's and Family Emmy Awards.

 Background

 On November 17, 2021, the NATAS announced the creation of the Children's and Family Emmy Awards to recognize the best in children's and family television.
 The organization cited an "explosive growth in the quantity and quality of children’s and family programming" as justification for a dedicated ceremony.
 Many categories of the awards were previously presented at the Daytime Emmy Awards.
 Programming aimed towards children and young adults was honored from 1974 to 2021 with the Daytime Emmy Award for Outstanding Children's Series, which was presented under various names across its lifespan, and the Primetime Emmy Award for Outstanding Children's Program, which was presented from 1950 to 2020.
 Following the establishment of the Children's and Family Emmy Awards, both categories were discontinued.